ValveSoftware/GameNetworkingSockets/README_P2P.md

 cmake -DUSE_WEBRTC=ON (etc...)
 ```

-You'll also need to active two git submodules to pull down the google WebRTC code.
+You'll also need to activate two git submodules to pull down the google WebRTC code.
 (Just run ``cmake`` and follow the instructions.)

 Take a look at these files for more information: